SAIT Alumni Awards

 General awards and funding opportunities

-The following awards are available on a first-come, first-served basis and cover the partial tuition cost of a single eligible course.
+The following awards are available on a first-come, first-served basis and cover the partial tuition cost of eligible course(s).
 You must apply them using a discount code when you register online.

 Digital Discovery Bursary